grmarxer/Onboarding/Case_Study_3-BIG-IP_HA_Pair.md

 5. Articulate the ports required for HA

-6. Articulate what protocol is used to form the HA Pair
+6. Articulate what protocol is used to form the HA Pair and why NTP is required

-7. Demonstrate web pages created on Linux boxes using curl

 <br/>